rdtscp/unet/README.md

 ---

 # 🆕 Beta Release (Web Usage)
-The latest build is available for use [here](https://acwilson96.github.io/unet_webapp/build/)✅
+The latest build is available for use [here ✅](https://acwilson96.github.io/unet_webapp/build/)

 As it is a beta release, data may be erased at any point.